Distortik/pws-mcp-server/README.md

 Start PWS, confirm the plugin is enabled, and load a save.
 If it was already open, restart PWS and then restart the AI client or extension.

-### Claude extension is installed but tools are missing
+### Not connected in Claude

+Open the **Code** tab and start the conversation there. **Home** conversations do not use MCP servers configured in Claude Code.
 Confirm **Pro Wrestling Sim** is enabled for the conversation.
-Restart Claude Desktop after installing or updating the MCPB.
-Reinstall the newest MCPB from GitHub Releases if necessary.
+If the tools are still missing, restart Claude Desktop after installing or updating the MCPB, or reinstall the newest MCPB from GitHub Releases.

-### Codex tools are missing in Home

-Open the **Codex** tab and start the conversation there.
-The normal **Home** chat does not use MCP servers configured in Codex.
-Type `/mcp` in the Codex conversation and confirm that `pro-wrestling-sim` is connected.

 ### Workshop server file is missing